 Hiscox is a top-rated insurance provider covering 180+ different professions in 49 states.
-They specialize in micro and small businesses, including sole proprietors who run their business alone.
+They specialize in micro and small businesses, including sole proprietors who run their businesses alone.

 Thimble is an insurance provider that prides itself in getting you covered in 60 seconds (yep, you heard that right!)
-They have the most flexible packages, with coverage options per year, month, week, or even by the hour.
+They have the most flexible packages for consulting business insurance, with coverage options per year, month, week, or even by the hour.

 Though it’s always encouraged to plan ahead and think of the long-term future of your business, this is a great option for you if your business activity is more ad hoc or seasonal.
 Additionally, they provide packages that you can adapt to your business size over time, so your insurance can scale with you as you grow.